sigasi/sigasi_insights/tech/using-graphics-configuration.md

 The diagram we are going to filter down is the one associated with the architecture `RTL` that implements the entity `VME64xCore_Top`.
 We express this on the first line using `diagram work.VME64xCore_Top.RTL`.
 The file is then read from bottom to top.
-First you define all the groups then you start configuring the diagram.
+First you define all the groups, then you start configuring the diagram.

-We then start grouping away, first grouping all of the blocks that end in `nputSample`, and then creating a bunch of busses.
+We start by grouping all of the blocks that end in `nputSample`, and then creating a bunch of busses.
 The syntax for a group is as follows `def Type group ID (Identifiers)` where `Type` is `block` or `wire`.
 `ID` is the new name of the group and `Identifiers` is a comma separated list of existing `ID`s (Graphics Configuration or VHDL) or a regex.
 The syntax for a regex is `regex"regex_pattern"`.
 This uses [Java regexes](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html), you can also find a cheat sheet [here](http://files.zeroturnaround.com/pdf/zt_regular-expressions-cheat-sheet.pdf).